Computer-Assisted Proofs for Geometric Optimization: From Crystallization to Carbon Nanotubes: Acknowledgments

 \section{Acknowledgments}

+The authors are deeply indebted to the referees whose detailed comments substantially improved the manuscript.
+They would also like to thank Vincent Meunier for his comments and suggestions.
+MA and RC thank Jean-Philippe Lessard for several helpful discussions.

 BW and RC were supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC 2044-390685587, Mathematics Münster: Dynamics-Geometry-Structure.
 BW further gratefully acknowledges support by the DFG, priority program SPP 2256, Grant WI 4654/2-2, and by the Department of Mathematics and Statistics at McGill University.
 RC acknowledges support of NSERC (Canada) via its Discovery Grants Program and the support of the University of Münster as a Münster Research Fellow.
-MA and RC thank Jean-Philippe Lessard for several helpful discussions.